Zaprogramiacz/MobileDevDiary/content/posts/series/swift-testing-vs-xctest/1-fresh-look-on-a-new-testing-framework/index.md

 series: "XCTest vs. Swift Testing"
 cover:
   image: 'images/cover.png'
-  alt: 'XCTest vs. Swift Testing - fresh look on a new testing framework'
+  alt: '#1 XCTest vs. Swift Testing - fresh look on a new testing framework'
 ---

 New Series!
 XCTest vs. Swift Testing - fresh look on a new testing framework.